Satelee/WebDev/README.md

 # Mononoke Gallery
-A very simple yet responsive immage gallery with 6 carefully selected images from the 2007 horror anime 'Mononoke'.
+A very simple yet responsive image gallery with 6 carefully selected images from the 2007 horror anime 'Mononoke'.
 The website utilizes flexbox & the CSS transform and transition properties upon hover to make it more interactive.

 ## Pages in this website:
     - index: homepage, includes the gallery and title.